-E) Emergency cut-out switch
+E) Emergency Cut-Out Switch

 A three position switch located on the right side of the handlebar.
-To stop the engine in an emergency, flick the lever to either upper or lower "OFF" position and simultaneously apply the brake.
-To start engine, lever must be in middle "ON" position (middle).
+To stop the engine in an emergency, flick the lever to either upper or lower OFF position and simultaneously apply the brake.
+To start engine, lever must be in middle ON position (middle).

-WARNING: For safety reasons, the emergency cut-off switch is easily accessible; be careful not to operate it inadvertently.
-If the switch has been used in an emergency situation, the source of malfunction should be determined and corrected before restarting the engine.
+WARNING: If the switch has been used in an emergency situation, the source of malfunction should be determined and corrected before restarting engine.